db0/godot-card-game-framework/README.md

 Please see the [Contribution Guide](CONTRIBUTING.md)

+## Support

+If you wish to support the development of the Card Game Framework, consider becoming a patron via [liberapay](https://liberapay.com/db0/)

 ## Credits

 Some initial ideas were taken from this excellent [Godot Card Game Tutorial video series](https://www.youtube.com/watch?v=WjT5sLMD7Kw).
 This framework uses some of the concepts but also attempts to create better quality code in the process.